SiebeA/CorpusNormalization/README.md

 - 'Check your A/C operation normalized to 'Check your a C operation' -->

 <!-- - e.g. `monday–friday, 9:00 a.m.–5:00 p.m.`now to `Monday to friday, nine o'clock until five o'clock `
-- ‘12000-15000 miles' normalized to: ‘last twelve thousand fifteen thousand miles’ it should be 'last twelve thousand TO fifteen thousand miles’; Now to `Twelve thousand to fifteen thousand miles.`
+- ‘12000-15000 miles' normalized to: ‘last twelve thousand fifteen thousand miles’ it should be 'last twelve thousand TO fifteen thousand miles’; Now to `Twelve th ousand to fifteen thousand miles.`
 - "the late 20th century" `the late twenty TH` century now to `the late twentieth century`
 - `Magnuson-Moss Warranty Act (15 U.S.C.
 2302)` DESIRED `magnuson moss warranty act fifteen, USC.
 Two thousand three hundred and two.` -->